 The Electric Vehicle Charging Infrastructure Strategy 2022-2025 developed personas to inform the development of EV charging infrastructure plans by better understanding the user experience.
 To deliver destination and neighbourhood charging that meets user needs, personas were developed (Table 2) to capture the range of challenges different user types may face and how these should be addressed and integrated into future network planning.
+The difference in user needs between the following personas reflects the experiences of electric vehicle users and helps to guide considerations of charging infrastructure requirements and distribution needs.

 These various user types should be considered when selecting sites for the deployment of charging infrastructure.
 Certain sites attract multiple user types who are undertaking different activity types at that location at different times of the day.
 For example, a site might be in a mixed-use neighbourhood, attracting day visitors to the local shops and services, while at night residents park in the area.
 These sites are particularly valuable as potential EV charging locations due to the frequent activity in the vicinity.

-Equipping sites such as these with bundled chargers, such as fast DC and slow AC charge points caters to multiple users' needs and can ensure that the charging infrastructure is not underutilised.
+Equipping sites such as these with different charger types, such as fast DC and slow AC charge points, caters to multiple users' needs and can ensure that the charging infrastructure is not underutilised.